celestiaorg/docs/docs/nodes/itn-deploy-light.md

-# Deploy A Light Node
+# Deploy a light node

 ## Description